 Hometown: Crown Point, IN

-Minor: Slavic and East European Languages and Cultures, Classical Studies: Culture and Literature, History
+Minor: Slavic Languages and Literature, Classical Civilization, History

 Brief statement about how the McNair Scholars Program helped you get where you are today.

 The McNair Scholars Program will assist me in learning research methods for next summer so I can effectively complete my research for my honors thesis.

 Stay focused and reach out to your professors and peers.
 Do not be afraid to ask for help!